PeterCamilleri/CX16/docs/quirks.md

 # Quirks of the W65C02S CPU

 The enhanced W65C02S, makes several improvements.
-And yet it still has a number of not-so endearing design quirks that can make the life of a programmer more difficult than it needs to be.
+And yet, it still has a number of not-so endearing design quirks that can make the life of a programmer more difficult than it needs to be.
 The purpose of this section of the library is to provide a map to help avoid nasty problems and land mines.